ElCodigoDominicano/ElCodigoDominicano.github.io/README.md

-## Welcome! / Bienvenido! to my corner of code.

-# SystemParser_0.0.3-alpha
+# SystemParser_0.1.0

-A simple system information gathering tool written in python, displays a medley of<br>
+A simple system information gathering tool written in python using the asyncio library, displays a medley of<br>
 system information reported by the systems environment(ex.
 Windows, Nix, MACOS)<br> such as..
 - hardware information (>processor vulnerability check for Linux machines)